Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/the-types-in-typescript.md

 ![Type is missing](https://cdn.hashnode.com/res/hashnode/image/upload/v1644298403384/TENirkSpm.png)

-You can see that TypeScript states we are missing a required type of the last name.
+You can see that TypeScript states we are missing a required type of last name.

 We can prefix the `:` with a question mark to make a type optional.